esa/polyhedral-gravity-model/docs/background/evaluable_vs_evaluate.rst

 +----------------------------------------+-------------------------------+

 As takeaway, one should always use the :code:`GravityEvaluable` due to its caching properties.
-The free function is maily of advantage for few points/ quickly trying out something.
+The free function should only be used for few points/ quickly trying out something.